Bonga50/APDS_ICE2_UserRegisterLogin/README.md

     "message": "Hello John Doe, Authenticated successfully" }
 ```
+#### Copy session token
+Once you login, get the session token from the console.
+Go to postmon and paste the token under Authorization , on the Type select Bearer Token and paste the token in the field.
 #### Built With
 Express.js - The web framework used
 MongoDB - The database used